AgnosticUI/agnosticui/site/docs/docs/understand.md

 # Understanding AgnosticUI

 AgnosticUI is a set of UI primitives that start their lives in clean HTML and CSS.
-These standards compliant components are then copied to our framework implementations in: React, Vue, Svelte, and Angular.
+These standards compliant components are then copied to our framework implementations in: React, Vue, Svelte, and Angular (experimental).

 ## Approach